 Peter’s hearers though took a different approach to becoming clean; through obedience to the truth.
 Truth is what corresponds to reality; it is how things actually are.
 In order to obey the truth, you need to first of all know it; to see through the veil that this world uses to cover the truth.
 Jesus, in John 14:6, claims to be the truth.
 He is the ultimate truth that this world refuses to acknowledge.

-So living in obedience to the truth would mean to align yourself with Jesus, to live in obedience to him.
+So living in obedience to the truth would mean aligning yourself with Jesus, to live in obedience to him.
 In Ephesians 4:20-24, Paul tells us much the same thing, but in a different way.
 He tells us to put off the old man that is corrupted by its evil desires.
 And to put on the new man, created to be like God in true holiness.
 We are purified by putting off the old man and putting on the new one.

 Purification Results in Love

 How can we love each other within the body of Christ?
 Peter says that the natural outcome of purification through obedience is love.
 Cleansing out the old man and his selfish habits and desires makes it possible to have a sincere love for each other.
-The word for love used here is philadelphia, a brotherly love or mutual affection.
-It means that we care about each other, that we are truly friends, not just acquaintances.
+The word for love used here is philadelphia, brotherly love or mutual affection.
+It means that we care about each other and that we are truly friends, not just acquaintances.

 ‘Sincere’ means genuine, without hypocrisy.
 The love that we will have for each other should not be forced or faked.
 That is often the way the old man would demonstrate love; putting on a friendly face when with someone, but talking about them when they are not around.
 We should be purified of that kind of garbage, and have a sincere mutual affection for one another within the body.